Costa Rica Digital Nomad Visa: The Full Guide 2025

 How To Get the Digital Nomad Visa Costa Rica: The Procedure

-Foreign nationals and their dependents applying for the Stay (Estancia) program for Remote Workers and Service Providers need to follow certain steps, whether they are applying online or in person:
+If you’re a foreign national or dependent applying for the Stay (Estancia) program for Remote Workers and Service Providers, here’s what you need to do, whether you’re applying online or in person:

-• Complete the registration process on the digital platform and give consent according to the law.
+1. Complete the registration process on the digital platform and give your legal consent.

-• Go to the Foreign Nationals Administration Service Platform with all required documents.
-(This platform is available at the main DGME offices in La Uruca or at regional offices that handle DGME procedures.)
+3. Bring all your documents to the Foreign Nationals Administration Service Platform.
+You can do this at the main DGME office in La Uruca or at regional offices that handle these procedures.

-• The applicant then has 8 working days to provide the missing information or clarify anything.
+• You’ll have 8 working days to fix or clarify things.

 crater in the irazu volcano national park in costa rica